stronnag/bbl2kml/README.md

 The [BulletGCSS wiki](https://github.com/danarrib/BulletGCSS/wiki) describes how these values are chosen; in general:

-* It is safe to use `broker.emqx.io` as the MQTT broker, this is default is nothing appears before the comma in the `-mqtt` option.
+* It is safe to use `broker.emqx.io` as the MQTT broker, this is default if nothing appears before the comma in the `-mqtt` option.
-* You should use a unique topic for publishing your own data, this is slash separated string, for example `foo/bar/quux/demo', which should include at least three elements.
+* You should use a unique topic for publishing your own data, this is slash separated string, for example `foo/bar/quux/demo`; the topic should include at least three elements.
 * If you want to use a TLS (encrypted) connection to the broker, you must supply the broker's CA CRT (PEM) file.
-A reputable test broker will provide this via their web sites.
+A reputable test broker will provide this via their web site.

 Example: